Generosity During Coronavirus

 - 50 Ways to Improve Your Annual Stewardship Campaign: A powerful list of ideas and strategies to make a successful annual campaign, by the Lewis Center for Church Leadership

 Every quarter, our ELCA Stewardship staff provide news and inspiration on good stewardship practices, books and resources.
-Check out the Fall 2019 edition!
+Check out the Spring 2020 edition!